amiika/ziffers/README.md

 ![Ziffers](https://raw.githubusercontent.com/amiika/ziffers/master/logo.svg?sanitize=true)

-# Ziffers: Numbered musical notation for Sonic Pi
+# Ziffers: Numbered musical notation for composing algorithmic and generative music using Sonic Pi
 Ziffers is a numbered musical notation (aka.
-Ziffersystem) that makes composing melodies easier and faster for any key or scale.
+Ziffersystem) that makes composing generative melodies easier and faster for any key or scale.

 Writing and playing melodies will be as simple as:
 ```